 4. Social Media Notifications Can Make Or Break Your Day

 Most simply put, the notifications we receive on social media sites like Facebook, Instagram, and Twitter are ways to validate the thoughts, opinions, and photos we share.
 If no one likes your latest selfie, it can hurt, sure.
 However, if you have a good sense of confidence, it’s not going to absolutely ruin your day.
 For someone who has low self-esteem, it might not only ruin their day, it could possibly ruin their whole week.
 Research has found over and over that there is a direct connection between social media usage and self-esteem.
 However, if you’re taking it to the extreme and noticing your day can be made far better or far worse dependent on the number of notifications you receive, your self-esteem might be too connected to social media.
 You’re overly concerned with what other people think, which brings us to our next point.

 5. You Care A Lot About What Others Think

-and your decisions.
+According to professional life coach, Fay Agathangelou, if you have low self-esteem, you are likely to worry too much about what other people think.
+Sometimes as a means of boosting one’s ego, you may become reliant on what others think about you, your actions, and your decisions.
 A friend's opinion can certainly be helpful from time to time, but if you feel your worth depends solely on others’ approval, it could be a sign of low self-esteem.
 You might get an immediate boost from someone who is one board with you, and oppositely can feel really terribly if someone doesn’t like you or what you stand for.

 6. You’re Tend To Get Extremely Defensive